thecatontheflat/atlassian-vendor-tools/README.md

 # Support & Sponsored Development

-For support questions, please raise an issue.
+For support questions please raise an issue in this repository.

-For sponsored development, please contact me vit.zurian@lizardbrain.rocks

 # Overview